-- Programs at the University of Chicago and other institutions that train principals to be managers, rather than instructional leaders (Jo Anderson, Jr.); - Professional development (including teacher-led professional development) and common planning time (Heather Peske); - Facilitators and training to support labor-management collaboration (Saul Rubinstein); - Facilitators and training for interest-based bargaining (Saul Rubinstein, John Papay); - Funding additional teacher time (or positions) to operate a robust peer assistance and review program (Jo Anderson, Andres Alonso, John Papay); - Increasing teacher compensation taking on extra work, or for positions that are more difficult to fill due the subject matter (such as STEM) or the challenges of a particular school or population; - Visit the Springfield Empowerment Zone and exchange ideas concerning best practices; - Other areas.
+- Programs at the University of Chicago and other institutions that train principals to be managers, rather than instructional leaders (Jo Anderson, Jr.); - Professional development (including teacher-led professional development) and common planning time (Heather Peske); - Facilitators and training to support labor-management collaboration (Saul Rubinstein); - Facilitators and training for interest-based bargaining (Saul Rubinstein, John Papay); - Funding additional teacher time (or positions) to operate a robust peer assistance and review program (Jo Anderson, Andres Alonso, John Papay); - Increasing teacher compensation taking on extra work, or for positions that are more difficult to fill due the subject matter (such as STEM) or the challenges of a particular school or population; - Other areas.

 Most of these initiatives require resources.
-Any decision to commit substantial additional State funds over the long term to build capacity in Providence Public Schools may face long odds in the current budget climate; however, there may be alternative short-term funding opportunities.
-For example, according to the Rhode Island Department of Education,31 the federal government allocated Providence Public Schools more than \$128 million under the ESSER III program, of which the district has spent just under \$38 million as of November 30, 2023.32 Under federal guidelines, those funds must be "obligated" by September 30 of this year and spent by January 28th, 2025.
+Any decision to commit substantial additional odds in the current budget climate; however, there may be alternative short-term funding opportunities.
+For example, according to the Rhode Island Department of Education,11 the federal government allocated the Providence Public Schools more than \$128 million under the ESSER III program, of which the district has spent just under \$38 million as of November 30, 2023.
+Under federal guidelines, those funds must be "obligated" by September 30 of this year and spent by January 28th, 2025.
 The ESSER III guidelines specify the permitted uses of the funds, including "addressing learning loss."
 While the Commission is not able to give an opinion about which capacity building programs (if any) fit within this requirement, there would appear on the surface to be room to explore these opportunities.